yhlong0/IntellectCapital/mottos.md

 ## 巴菲特

 1. How to grow small sums of Money?
 Find small securities in your area of competance, occasionally find "wrinkles in the market".
 When working with a small sum there is an opportunity for a high rate of return.
 Warren, hedgefunds and analysts do not pay attention to smaller securities, less people aware, less competition, less media coverage and seen as speculative.
+2. Diversification is generally makes very little sense for anyone that knows what they're doing.
+Diversification is a protection against ignorance.
+There aren't that many wonderful businesses, diversification allow you to achieve average.
+It's confession that you don't really understand the business that you own.
+Three wonderful businesses is more than you need in this life.

 ## 自己的感悟